sniperkit/snk.fork.sabzcity-persiadb/README.md

 - Write object as raw data
 - Write object and index data (part or full)
 - If write new version of object, declare how many of that object must have version. e.g. 3 means just 3 version of that object must be in storage.
 0 means no limit.
-- Read priority.
-0 to 10.
-10 means very high read need and use SSD storages.
-We have future plan to automated this by statics.
-- Replication
-    - 000: no replication
-    - 001: replicate once on the same rack
-    - 010: replicate once on a different rack, but same data center
-    - 100: replicate once on a different data center
-    - 200: replicate twice on two different data center
-    - 110: replicate once on a different rack, and once on a different data center